 (e) All vetoes in South Australia restrict both contact and information.
+Data supplied does not include veto renewals.

 (f) The release of identifying information cannot be vetoed in Tasmania.

 (g) In the Australian Capital Territory, the release of identifying information cannot be vetoed.